Instructor kickstart program

 Follow-up:

-• Get all the instructor tech setup done (everything from the sidebar, see Instructor checklists).
+• Get all the instructor tech setup done (everything from the sidebar, in particular see Instructor checklists).

 • Ask the instructor trainer (or anyone else) advice on the lessons.

-Meeting 3: Livestream practice and final instructor test (1-2hr)
+Meeting 3: Livestream practice and final check (1-2hr)

 This happens a few days before the teaching.